-- Registration of Motor Vehicles: All students, faculty and staff at Galveston College are required to identify their motor vehicles on campus through the use of a Galveston College parking permit.
+- a.
+Registration of Motor Vehicles: All students, faculty and staff at Galveston College are required to identify their motor vehicles on campus through the use of a Galveston College parking permit.
 Parking permits can be obtained from Media Services by completing the appropriate form. - b.
 Procurement of a Parking Permit by students or employees does not guarantee a specified parking space.
 Each driver is responsible for finding a legal parking space.
 Inability to locate a parking space is not an excuse for violating parking regulations. - c.
 A Parking Permit may not be obtained for or displayed by an individual ineligible to receive the permit.
 The College may suspend for a period of one (1) year the parking privileges of individuals who violate this regulation. - d.
-Reserved Parking Permit: Galveston College Employees assigned to designated reserved (restricted) parking spaces will be required to display a valid parking permit and the red reserved parking hangtag. - e.
-Visitor Parking: Reserved parking spaces for short-term parking for campus visitors.
-Visitor parking spaces are designated with signs and are limited to one (1) hour parking.
-Visitor parking spaces will not be used by motor vehicles with other types of parking permits. - f.
-Temporary Parking Permits: After arranging for temporary parking through the Physical Plant Director, temporary parking permits can be obtained from Campus Security to allow parking on Galveston College property for up to six (6) weeks.
-Temporary permits are designed to assist temporary employees, consultants, contractors, etc., in finding a parking space to facilitate completion of assigned college business. - g.
+Reserved Parking Permit: GC Employees assigned to designated reserved (restricted) parking spaces will be required to display a valid parking permit and the reserved parking hang-tag. - e.
 Parking for Disabled Persons: Galveston College will follow state law regarding parking for disabled persons.
 Students, faculty and staff who have qualified and obtained a license plate or placard reflecting disability form the County Tax assessor's Office will be issued a parking permit.
-Those individuals may park in any parking space for disabled persons as long as their license plate reflects disabled status or their placard reflecting disability is hanging in their vehicle and is clearly visible. - h.
+Those individuals may park in any parking space for disabled persons as long as their license plate reflects disabled status or their placard reflecting disability is hanging in their vehicle and is clearly visible. - f.
 Display of Parking Permits: Parking permits must be current and properly displayed on the motor vehicle.
 On automobiles and trucks, the parking permit must be prominently displayed in a manner that allows a clear view of the permit: Decals will be placed on the lower left corner of the rear window or left side of the rear bumper for convertibles.
-Hang-tags will be hung from the inside rearview mirror.
+Hang-tags will be hung from the inside rear-view mirror.
 On motorcycles, the parking permit must be prominently displayed in a manner that allows a clear view of the permit.